-2.6.1 Factory-Installed Labels
+2.6.1.1 Factory-installed labels

-There is a single factory-installed tamper-evident label on the left-hand side of the appliance chassis that does not need to be removed or replaced.
-The label spans the top half of the chassis and the bottom half of the chassis (the top half is removable).
+There are two factory-installed tamper-evident label on the top side of the appliance chassis that do not need to be removed or replaced.
+The labels cover screws which must be removed before the top half of the chassis can be removed.

-2.6.2 Crypto Officer-Installed Labels
+2.6.1.2 Crypto Officer-installed labels

-There are Crypto Officer-installed tamper-evident labels that must be installed as depicted in the figures below:
+There are Crypto Officer-installed tamper-evident labels that must be installed as depicted in figures below:

-Figure 3 - Crypto Officer Label Placement for the Rear of the Brick 50
+Figure 3 - Crypto Officer Label Placement for the Rear of the Brick 1200

-Figure 4 - Crypto Officer Label Placement for the Left Side of the Brick 50
+Figure 4 - Crypto Officer Label Placement for the Front of the Brick 1200